-The CMRAO has initiated a risk-based inspections program to monitor and confirm that condominium managers and provider businesses are complying with key requirements under the Condominium Management Services Act, 2015 (CMSA) and its regulations.
+The CMRAO’s risk-based inspections program monitors and confirms that condominium managers and provider businesses are complying with key requirements under the Condominium Management Services Act, 2015 (CMSA) and its regulations.

 In its first years of operation, the CMRAO conducted inspections of licensees in response to complaints alleging serious types of misconduct resulting in numerous regulatory actions, including the revocation and suspension of licences.
 These inspections have focused on a broad range of areas of non-compliance with the CMSA, including:

 - Withholding or failing to turn over records and/or money to a client after termination of the management contract

 - Interfering with the election of condominium directors and misuse of proxy forms

 - Keeping poor records or non-existent records management practices

 - Condoning unlicensed practice and employing unlicensed individuals

 - Breaching the conditions of a licence

 - Other types of dishonourable or unprofessional conduct

 In response to Recommendation 7 of the Office of the Auditor General of Ontario’s Value-for-Money Audit on Condominium Oversight in Ontario, the CMRAO has broadened its compliance program to include proactive standardized inspections of licensees.
 These inspections focus on key areas, including: